Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Quantics TT representation of the finite-difference method

 The so called quantics tensor train (QTT) representation \cite{Oseledets2009, Khoromskij2011} describes the approximation of an arbitrary function $f(x_1,x_2,...,x_n)$ via tensor trains with exponential precision.
 It is based on binary fractions, where each variable $x_i \in [x_{i,\text{min}}, x_{i,\text{max}})$ is discretized up to a precision of $p_i$ such that

 with $b_{x_i,j} \in \{0, 1\}$ being the bit variable.
 In this way $x_i$ is mapped to the bit values $b_{x_i,j}$ and can be described as a bitstring with $p_i$ bits (see Fig.~\ref{fig:binary_fraction} a).
 Another way of thinking about the binary fractions is that each variable is defined by an evenly spaced one dimensional grid with $2^{p_i}$ values in the range $[x_{i,\text{min}}, x_{i,\text{max}})$.
 So with every additional bit of precision the number of the values doubles.
 The quantics representation assigns each bit to one open index in the tensor train (see Fig.~\ref{fig:binary_fraction} b), which therefore has a length of $\sum^n_i p_i$.
-Due to a bit only having two possible values, the open indices have dimension two, which is similar to the case of simulating spin-$1/2$ particles in quantum physics.
+Due to a bit only having two possible values, the open indices have dimension two.